JonZudell/manifest/README.md

 }
 ```

-## Writing a script
+## Writing a custom inspector

+Customs inspectors can be written in any language since they effectively accept
-Customs scripts are extremely simple.
-They are passed JSON as stdin and are expected to output JSON to stdout that looks like the following:
+JSON as stdin, and output JSON in stdout so `customs` can output it
+appropriately.
+The following JSON is the expected format:

 Stdin: